Measures The Government Has Introduced To Support Businesses, Particularly Those In The Hospitality And Leisure Sector

 Businesses from any sector can apply, except for those listed here.

-On 18 March 2020 the Bank of England (BOE) in collaboration with HM Treasury published further details in respect of the Covid Corporate Financial Financing Facility (CCFF) and how the facility will temporarily provide funding to companies.
+On 18 March 2020 the Bank of England (BOE) in collaboration with HM Treasury published further details in respect of the COVID Corporate Financial Financing Facility (CCFF) and how the facility will temporarily provide funding to companies.
 For full detail about what the loan facility offers click here to access the BOE website.
 The scheme is now available for applications and businesses should liaise with their bank if they think they are eligible.
-Not all banks provide commercial paper, though UK Finance has provided a list of those banks that are able to assist on its website.

-The Bank of England has produced a useful ‘Q&A’ on the CCFF, which can be found here.
+The Bank of England has produced a useful ‘Q&A’ on the CCFF.

 Some key notes that should be considered before making an application to participate in the facility are that: